fkretlow/fontforge-smufl/README.md

 If all you need is a metadata file for your music font, copy the script and `glyphnames.json` to the folder where your font is saved and edit the `ENGRAVING_DEFAULTS` dictionary in the script as necessary.
-Then run the script with a Python 3 interpreter that has access to the fontforge module, e.g.:
+Then run the script with an external Python 3 interpreter that has access to the fontforge module (the script does not work with Fontforge's internal script console):
 ```bash
 ffpython smufl_metadata.py myfont.sfd
 ```